 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients who were given antianxiety drugs.
-These drugs are used to treat patients experiencing depression or anxiety.
+This indicates the percent of residents given antianxiety drugs.
+These drugs are used to treat residents suffering from depression or anxiety.

 Managing Depression Among Residents